Goldmanvision/Diplomagic_GDD/ops/maintenance/repo-rename-plan-20250817.md

 ## Notes
 - Script prefers `git mv`/`git rm` and falls back to OS moves.
-- ascii-safe non-ASCII files are removed after moving the ASCII-safe duplicates.
+- ascii-safe non-ASCII files are removed after moving the ascii-safe duplicates.
 - Mapping is kept at `ops/maintenance/`.
 ZIP can be stored at `ops/artifacts/`.
 - Run `git status` and review before commit.